Eigen-convergence of Gaussian kernelized graph Laplacian by manifold heat interpolation: Abstract

 \section{Abstract}

-This work studies the spectral convergence of graph Laplacian to the Laplace-Beltrami operator when the graph affinity matrix is constructed from $N$ random samples on a $d$-dimensional manifold embedded in a possibly high dimensional space.
-By analyzing Dirichlet form convergence and constructing candidate approximate eigenfunctions via convolution with manifold heat kernel, we prove that, with Gaussian kernel, one can set the kernel bandwidth parameter $\epsilon \sim (\log N/ N)^{1/(d/2+2)}$ such that the eigenvalue convergence rate is $N^{-1/(d/2+2)}$ and the eigenvector convergence in 2-norm has rate $N^{-1/(d+4)}$; When $\epsilon \sim N^{-1/(d/2+3)}$, both eigenvalue and eigenvector rates are $N^{-1/(d/2+3)}$.
-These rates are up to a $\log N$ factor and proved for finitely many low-lying eigenvalues.
-The result holds for un-normalized and random-walk graph Laplacians when data are uniformly sampled on the manifold, as well as the density-corrected graph Laplacian (where the affinity matrix is normalized by the degree matrix from both sides) with non-uniformly sampled data.
-As an intermediate result, we prove new point-wise and Dirichlet form convergence rates for the density-corrected graph Laplacian.
-Numerical results are provided to verify the theory.
+We study the spectral convergence of graph Laplacians to the Laplace-Beltrami operator when the kernelized graph affinity matrix is constructed from $N$ random samples on a $d$-dimensional manifold in an ambient Euclidean space.
+By analyzing Dirichlet form convergence and constructing candidate approximate eigenfunctions via convolution with manifold heat kernel, we prove eigen-convergence with rates as $N$ increases.
+The best eigenvalue convergence rate is $N^{-1/(d/2+2)}$ (when the kernel bandwidth parameter $\epsilon \sim (\log N/ N)^{1/(d/2+2)}$) and the best eigenvector 2-norm convergence rate is $N^{-1/(d/2+3)}$ (when $\epsilon \sim (\log N/N)^{1/(d/2+3)}$).
+These rates hold up to a $\log N$-factor for finitely many low-lying eigenvalues of both un-normalized and normalized graph Laplacians.
+When data density is non-uniform, we prove the same rates for the density-corrected graph Laplacian, and we also establish new operator point-wise convergence rate and Dirichlet form convergence rate as intermediate results.
+Numerical results are provided to support the theory.